NCH-Motion-Laboratory/gaitutils/docs/techdoc.rst

 See :func:`gaitutils.utils.automark_events`.

-gaitutils is able to detect gait events based purely on marker data.
+gaitutils can detect gait events (foot strikes and toeoffs) based purely on marker data.
 The algorithm is based on velocity thresholding.
 At the frame where the velocity of the foot falls below a certain threshold, a foot strike event is created.
 When the velocity rises above another threshold, a toeoff event is created.
-The foot velocity is computed from the foot markers (ankle, toe and heel).
+The foot velocity is computed as the average velocity of the foot markers (ankle, toe and heel).

-If forceplate data with valid foot contacts is available, it will provide the "golden standard" for gait events: both foot strike and toeoff can be accurately determined from the force data.
-Thus, gaitutils uses the force plate data to replace events determined by velocity thresholding, when appropriate.
-This uses a tolerance of 7 frames (currently hardcoded).
-For example, if velocity thresholding results in a foot strike at frame 204 and a valid forceplate contact is determined to occur almost simultaneously at frame 202, the foot strike event is placed at frame 202 and not at 204.

 The velocity thresholds can be determined based on heuristics.
 The default heuristic is that the foot strike and toeoff occur at 20% and 45% of the